Humberd/Stuff-unlocked/README.md

 After Zordacz received a perma ban Stuff++ randomly stopped working shortly after.
 It was then, when I reverse engineered the script and made it working again under the name **Staff++ Unlocked**.
 Then again it stopped working, because Zordacz made some **checks on purpose** for the script to stop working when some hardcoded day is reached.

 After that I didn't want to dig more, so I used Stuff modified by another being.
-However, the new fucktard did similar sheningans Zordacz did.
+However, ~~the new fucktard did similar sheningans Zordacz did~~ it was Zordacz all the time trolling us from his grave.
 It automatically redirected to youtube video without reason.

 So, it was then that I fixed all the issues myself using one of the Zordacz's versions.